Roadside Cottage, Leebitton, Sandwick, Shetland, ZE2 9HP

 Full size bunk beds, mirror, chest of drawers, wardrobe, bedside lights, storage heater

-Electric shower over bath, wash basin, toilet, shaving socket, mirror
+Electric walk in shower, wash basin, toilet, shaving socket, mirror

 Grassed area with drying green